A primary goal in our Introductory Psychology classes is to foster an appreciation

 the points for grading.

 The primary means for satisfying this requirement will be for each student to serve

 as a participant in department research projects.
 All schedules for research projects

-can be found on the online Sona System, and occasionally sign-up sheets are provided
+can be found on the online Sona System.
+An alternative is provided for students who

 It is the responsibility of the experimenters to provide a debriefing for each subject

 in his or her experiment; that is, to describe and discuss the project with each participant.

 This is important to facilitate your learning more about research.
 You should feel